William Banner (He/Him)

 Joel McKeever

-Student Employability Officer (Laidlaw Programme Coordinator), Trinity College Dublin
+(Former) Laidlaw Programme Coordinator, Trinity College Dublin

-Joel is the Student Employability Officer with the Trinity Careers Service.
-He manages a range of co-curricular student development projects, including the Trinity Employability Awards and the Laidlaw Programme.
-As the Laidlaw coordinator for Trinity he manages leadership development activities, student coaching, programme design, and the day-to-day support of the Laidlaw Scholars.
+Joel was the Laidlaw Programme Coordinator for Trinity (2018 - 2024).
+In this role he managed leadership development activities, student coaching, programme design, and the day-to-day support of the Laidlaw Scholars.
+He is currently the Equality Officer (Acting) for Trinity.
 Prior to joining the Careers Service, he worked in Trinity's Academic Registry as a Team Manager (Communications and Human Resources) with a focus on developing modern and inclusive support services for students and staff.
 He has previously worked with Trinity's Office of Global Relations to develop the Global Room and Campus Visit initiatives for international students.
 He is a founder and current Co-Chair of Trinity's LGBT+ Staff Network and is committed to Trinity's mission of fostering excellence by empowering accessibility and diversity in higher education.
 A graduate of Trinity, he holds a B.A.
 (Mod.) in English Studies, a Special Certificate in Academic Practice, and a nominal Master in Arts (Dubl.) from the university as well as a CIPD Diploma in Learning and Development (CIPD).

 patrick hughes